nelhage/pw/README.md

   be invoked with the text to copy on STDIN.
 - `cmd.generate` -- A command that should return a freshly-generated password when invoked.
 Defaults to `pwgen 12 1 -s`.

+## Tab-completion

+To enable tab-completion for `pw`, simply add the following line to your `.bashrc`:

+    complete -C 'pw -do-completion' pw

+Completion support is currently only implemented/tested for bash.
+Patches or bug reports in other shells are welcome.